opnsense/docs/source/manual/how-tos/carp.rst

     :name: carp

-Common Address Redundancy Protocol uses IP protocol 112, is derived from OpenBSD and uses multicast packets to signal it's neighbours about it's status.
+Common Address Redundancy Protocol uses IP protocol 112, is derived from OpenBSD and uses multicast packets to signal its neighbours about its status.
 Always make sure that each interface can receive carp packets.
 Every virtual interface must have a unique Virtual Host ID (vhid), which is shared across the physical machines.
 To determine which physical